 2. Working on a SIT command – use the word SIT, then use your hand gesture (as you did before, but without the treat this time), mark the completed command with YES, then reward the puppy

 3. Then for the week work on DOWN and STAY commands with and without the treat

 When practicing this every day, try to experiment with your puppy.
 Say the command without the hand and see what he’ll do.
 Most of the puppies at this point will sit without your hand guiding them.

 But don’t worry if it’s not happening with you and your puppy.
 Everyone has their own pace, don’t rush it.
 It’s better to do it slowly and steadily than fast and without the results.

-When your dog has mastered this command you can start to add touching his paws, mouth and whatever you feel like is necessary to touch, and of course, rewarding him for staying calm and allowing you to do everything you want.
+When your dog has mastered this command you can start to add touching his paws, mouth and whatever you feel is necessary to touch, and of course, rewarding him for staying calm and allowing you to do everything you want.

-Try also things that are not too comfortable for him, reward him for good behavior.
+Try also things that are not too comfortable for him, and reward him for good behavior.
 If he gets too excited or anxious while doing them go a few steps back and repeat those things after a while.